 But if you want to get the most from each of your swim practices and bounce back faster after those crushing sessions, you need to prioritize recovery between workouts.
 Your recovery will always start with properly warming down, but there are things you can do outside of the pool to make sure you are

 Here are five tools that you can use to speed up the recovery process, decrease soreness, and increase the likelihood that you will be ready to punch tomorrow’s workout in the face:

 Foam rollers are big, they are bulky, and they are expensive.
 They are a pain in the butt to travel with, take up a lot of space, and can only be used on the floor.

-To laser-guide your release efforts, use a lacrosse ball.
+To laser-guide your release efforts, use a lacrosse ball, which ranks as my favorite form of massage ball.
 I have one on my desk at all times so that I can hit my traps while sitting in my chair.
 Or I will roll out my pec minor.
 Or even the front of my shoulder if I am feeling particularly rugged that day.

 The lacrosse ball is cheap, it’s fully portable, and you can wield it just about anywhere.

 Okay, now that I have talked a sizable amount of crap about foam rollers, allow me to mention why my orange TriggerPoint foam roller still figures prominently in my recovery protocol (you do have one…right?).
 They are awesome for hitting general areas and even help reduce stress and anxiety.